wso2/docs-ei/en/streaming-integrator/docs/ref/siddhi-Application-Management-APIs.md

 following:

--   If the API request is valid and a Siddhi application with the given name exists, the following response is received with response code 200.
+-   If the API request is valid and a Siddhi application with the given name exists, an empty response is received with response code 200.

     ``` java